 For the tourist, this means that a visit to Northern Ireland poses no special threat.
 Or at least not more of a threat than you would face at home, including the dangers of terrorism.

 Crossing the Border

 Crossing the border between the Republic and Northern Ireland has become less than a formality.
-There are no border posts and major changes are only visible in the colour of postboxes, the currency used and the metric or imperial measurements displayed.
-If a postbox is red, you are charged in Pounds and the speed limit is in miles, then you are in Northern Ireland - in the Republic it would be green, Euros and kilometres.
+There are no border posts and major changes are only visible in the color of postboxes, the currency used and the metric or imperial measurements displayed.
+If a postbox is red, you are charged in Pounds and the speed limit is in miles, then you are in Northern Ireland - in the Republic, it would be green, Euros, and kilometers.

 Signs of Troubled Times